HuubVerbeek/laravel-consistent-hashing/README.md

 ### Forwarding

 The ConsistentHashingService takes a collection of nodes as a constructor argument.
-Each node takes a degree value (0 - 359), identifier and a `ForwarderContract` class string as arguments.
+Each node in the following example takes a degree value (0 - 359), identifier and a `ForwarderContract` class string as arguments.

 ```php
 $nodesCollection = new StorageNodeCollection([